broden123/Tech-Blog/README.md

 ## Description

-THis application is a simple blog with the ability to add/create posts.
+This application is a simple blog with the ability to add/create posts.
 It has user auth with the ability to sign up for an account and login.
 Further development is to get the comment functionality working and further styling!

 ## Installation